 Administrative Awards allow qualified graduate students to assist administrative offices on campus with their office needs.
 Administrative Awards are available only to US citizens or permanent residents due to their work funding being provided by Federal Work Study funds.

-Eligibility for GWP positions is limited to graduate students who will be officially accepted in a degree program and who will be registered as full-time students in the Fall, Winter or Spring trimesters.
-Full-time study is defined as enrollment in a minimum of nine credits per trimester.
-In special circumstances, the Financial Aid Office may approve a reduction in credits.
+Eligibility for GWP positions is limited to graduate students who will be officially accepted in a degree program and who will be registered as full-time students in the Fall, Spring or Summer (April) terms.

 GWP appointments are made for the academic year.
-Acceptance of an appointment is considered to be a commitment until the end of the Spring Trimester of the Academic year, unless a student completes the coursework for her or his degree in a prior term.
+Acceptance of an appointment is considered to be a commitment until the end of the Summer (April) term of the Academic year, unless a student completes the coursework for her or his degree in a prior term.
 Students may not end one GWP position and begin another during the academic year.
 Extenuating circumstances will be evaluated by the Financial Aid Office.

 Continuation of appointment in each succeeding term is dependent upon satisfactory work in the previous term.
 Proper termination procedures are to be followed for students who do not meet satisfactory work requirements.

-The pay rate is $8.25 per hour, for 200 hours per trimester.
-The maximum number of hours per year (three trimesters) is 600.
-In addition to receiving an hourly pay rate, students in the Graduate Work Program will typically receive a half tuition waiver for the minimum of 9 credits a trimester and a maximum of 12 credits.
+The pay rate is $8.70 per hour, for 200 hours per trimester.
+The maximum number of hours per year (three terms) is 600.
+In addition to receiving an hourly pay rate, students in the Graduate Work Program will typically receive a half tuition waiver each term.
 This tuition waiver will always be half of what the student is actually paying for their specific tuition costs.

 Certain positions are deemed to be “half positions,” in which case the student will receive half of all of the normal benefits of the Work Program.
-They will be awarded 100 hours per trimester for a total maximum of 300 hours for the year (three trimesters), along with receiving a quarter off tuition waiver for a minimum of 9 credits a trimester and a maximum of 12 credits per trimester.
+They will be awarded 100 hours per trimester for a total maximum of 300 hours for the year (three terms), along with receiving a quarter off tuition waiver for each term they hold the position.
 This tuition waiver will always be a quarter of what the student is actually paying for their specific tuition costs.

 Funding for students who receive tuition support from any external organization or government, along with any tuition reduction received from UNH, will be prorated based on the type of GWP funding they receive and the amount of external support received.
 Student’s receiving a half tuition scholarship from any other funding will not receive the half off tuition waiver associated with the GWP.